-- You are looking to be seen or heard for the appearance of righteousness. - Your actions motivated by pleasure of weight lost or compliments. - Your actions are not self-denying, but rather self-focused. - You allow irritability to cause you to act without love.
+- You are not getting results out of your fasting and praying. - God responding to the things you do. - You are looking to be seen or heard for the appearance of righteousness. - Your actions motivated by pleasure of weight loss or compliments. - Your actions are not self-denying, but rather self-focused. - You allow irritability to cause you to act without love.